 Welcome.
 You’re right at home.

-Ever since I can remember, I’ve loved the outdoors.
+My name Mike Long and ever since I can remember, I’ve loved the outdoors.
 My dad was an avid outdoorsman and always taking the family camping, fishing, and hunting.

 I reckon I must have been about 10 or 12 (circa 80s) when I went to Segovia, Spain and spent a summer there.
 While my parents wanted to go sight seeing, I was more interested in staying back and playing with my friends.
 I spent a lot of time in the outdoors with my friends, learning Survival skills, though at the time to me it was just goofing off in the wilderness.
 Oh how my mom hated me hanging out with them.
 But try as she may, I didn’t listen and was always running around with my friends.
 I reckon she had good reason to keep me away from those kids… They were Gypsies!
 Oh but how I learned some skills.
 Those Gypsy kids were the ones that taught me how to poison fish with plants, hand fishing, and bird trapping with a substance called “Liga” or birdlime—A sticky substance smeared on branches that would cause the birds to stick when they landed on the branches.
 This Liga was made from the bark of a tree through a pretty drawn out process.
 It was during that time I also bought my first survival book, in Spanish, no less.
 I also very much recall heading to the hills for some wildcrafting with my aunts and Grandmother.
 My Grandmother was always gathering medicinal herbs and I also learned how to make wood ash soap from my grandmother.